graysonbooth13-design/HACKCLUB-GCBS-MACRO-MACHINE/README.md

 <img width="1600" height="670" alt="TOP AND BOTTOM v1" src="https://github.com/user-attachments/assets/ccd809ad-5c8f-4d24-87da-dae467a42eeb" />

-It has 2 separate printed pieces.
+It has 2 seperate printed pieces.
 The base where the PCB sits, and the top cover.

 Schematic: